Generative Art: The Artists Defining the Space

 Knowledge is Power.

 Keep on learning about this new space!
-If you’re just getting involved yourself, and want to be a part of an exciting new NFT based project, this School of Block episode is exactly what you need.
+If you’re just getting involved yourself, and want to know how to stay on top of the regulation side of things, this School of Block episode is exactly what you need.